liu1700/unityauth/README.md

 # Go API client for unityauth

 # Introduction
-This is the API specification for the Unity Authentication service that allows player authentication.
+This is the Admin API specification for the Unity Authentication service that allows player authentication.
+To use this API, you must first enable it through the Unity Gaming Services dashboard.

+For more information about how to set up Service Account Authentication, please read here: https://services.docs.unity.com/docs/service-account-auth

 ## Rate Limits
 The API has rate limiting in place.
-The endpoints are limited to 15 requests per second on a per-IP basis, and 300 requests over 30 minutes.
+Request are limited to 10 requests per second, and 500 requests per 30 minute period.

 The API responds with a `429` HTTP status code if the rate limit is exceeded.

 It will also respond with a `Retry-After` header to be used in conjunction with a client's retry logic.
 The value is the number of seconds until a request for the given player will be accepted.

 ## Overview